jellypbc/poster/README.md

 **http://jellypbc.com**

-This is a Rails toy application that converts PDFs into XML/JSON with a collaborative editor with JSON.
+This is a Rails toy application that converts PDFs into XML/JSON with a collaborative editor with JSON, for science.

 The app is mainly two main chunks: a Rails server for file uploads and the editor which is built on ProseMirror.
-It also uses a Grobid server for parsing PDFs into XML/JSON for the editor.
+It also uses a [Grobid](https://github.com/kermitt2/grobid) server for parsing PDFs into XML/JSON for the editor.

 Shrine and Google Cloud Engine are used for file storage.

+This app is pre-alpha, so please mind the cracks.

 ### Development